SMAS Facelift London

 The benefits of a SMAS facelift are the following:

-The benefits of a SMAS facelift are numerous and transformative.
+The benefits of a SMAS facelift are numerous.
 This procedure significantly improves sagging skin and facial contours, resulting in a more defined and youthful appearance.
 By repositioning the SMAS layer, the technique provides better support to the overlying skin compared to superficial lifts, leading to longer-lasting and more natural results.
-It effectively reduces the appearance of jowls and excess skin in the lower face and neck, enhancing facial expression, reducing deep wrinkles, and restoring a more natural and relaxed look.
+It effectively reduces the appearance of jowls and excess skin in the lower face and neck, enhancing facial expression, facial definition and restoring a more natural and relaxed look.
 During the procedure, the buccal fat pad may also be addressed to further improve midface contour.
 Fat grafting can be combined with a SMAS facelift to enhance facial volume and contours, achieving a more balanced and rejuvenated look.
 One of the standout advantages is the long-lasting results, with many patients enjoying their rejuvenated appearance for up to 10-15 years.
-A SMAS facelift can be combined with other facial rejuvenation procedures, such as eyelid surgery, neck lift, and facial fat transfer, to achieve a more comprehensive and customised result.
+A SMAS facelift can be combined with other facial rejuvenation procedures, such as eyelid surgery, neck lift, and facial fat transfer, to achieve a more comprehensive result.
+Ask about multi procedure surgery when you see your facial plastic surgeon.

-Many women and men come to Kensington Medical because they want to look refreshed and naturally younger.
-Others come because their non-surgical dermal fillers or non-surgical facelift are no longer working.
+Our patients generally come because they want to look refreshed and naturally younger.
+We have many who come because their non-surgical dermal fillers or non-surgical facelift are no longer working.
 They feel they are spending a lot of money to maintain something that does not give them the youthful and natural look they want.
+They want to avoid that overly unnatural pillow face look.

 A SMAS face lift candidate is looking for a facelift that will last for a good many years.
 Of course, we all age and this process does not stop when you have a SMAS or any facelift procedure.